-where parms is a string containing a ' '-separated list of parameters.

-This function return <0 in case of failure or the format type of the proxy chain expected by the main function:
+where parms is a string that was specified using the -vomsparms option.
+This function should return <0 in case of failure or the positive format type of the proxy chain expected by the main function:

-- 0 raw, to be used with XrdCrypto tools - 1 PEM base64 standard string under src/XrdSecgsi .
-See the top of the file for instruction about modifying the relevant cmake files to build the plug-in.
+- 0 raw, to be used with XrdCrypto tools - 1 PEM base64 standard string where entity is the XrdSecEntity object associated with the handshake on the server side.
+On input entity contains: